sshaw/batchlabels/README.md

     batchlabels remove foo bar sshaw/git-link

+Add the labels `foo` and `bar` only to open pull requests in repository `sshaw/git-link`:

+    batchlabels add -p foo bar sshaw/git-link

-Add the label `foo` with the color `#de5833` to all open issues and pull requests in repository `sshaw/git-link`:
+Add the label `foo` with the color `#de5833` only to open pull requests in repository `sshaw/git-link`:

-    batchlabels add foo#de5833 sshaw/git-link
+    batchlabels -p add foo#de5833 sshaw/git-link

 Add the label `foo` with the color `#de5833` to issue `44` in repository `sshaw/git-link`: